 The above mentioned most commonly available types of senior communities, however, might not be cost-effective.
 Whatever your rent is, your costs can quickly pile up, leaving you with a hefty bill:

 - Independent living facilities can cost between approximately $20,000 and $42,000 per year, depending on your locality and what services are included.1

 - In 2013, assisted living facilities had a median annual cost of $41,400.2 This was up 5% from the previous year.

-- Community care retirement centers have a national average entrance fee of approximately $250,000,3 and rent usually amounts to $3,000 to $5,000 per month.4 The cost of CCRCs also depends on your health, the kind of housing you have chosen and the number of residents in your facility.
+- Community care retirement centers have national average fees of about $320,000,3 and rent usually amounts to $3,000 to $5,000 per month.4 The cost of CCRCs also depends on your health, the kind of housing you have chosen and the number of residents in your facility.

 Why Aging in Place Could Be The More Affordable Option

 The cost of staying put in your current home, of course, depends on the condition of your home and your needs.
 Certain modifications may be necessary.
 In the long run, though, these purchases could save you money and keep you comfortable in your home.
 By not entering a senior care facility, you will hold on to thousands of dollars each year.
 Marty Bell, Executive Director of the National Aging in Place Council, estimates that annual cost for Aging in Place is $23,000.5 In a four-year analysis, the total costs for Aging in Place were thousands of dollars less than institutional care options.6 If you carefully invest in Aging in Place home improvements, you can come out ahead in the long run with Aging in Place, and also have the great joy of staying in your home as long as possible.